 A number of claims have been made over Banksy’s identity, fuelling media interest.
 Most recently, many sources, including an entire newspaper publication, suggested he was a Bristol native by the name of Robin Gunninham.
 Though the prospect of uncovering Banksy’s identity would allow for a greater understanding of his motives and mission, no claim had ever been confirmed.
 His identity has reputedly even been concealed from his family.

 In October 2018, a painting by the anonymous street artist sold at Sotheby’s auction house in London for £1.04 million.
-Shortly after the hammer came down, the print of Banksy’s 2006 ‘Girl with Balloon’ began to pass through a shredder installed in the frame, shredding half of it.
+Shortly after the hammer came down, the print of Banksy’s 2006 ‘Girl with Balloon’ began to pass through a shredder installed in the frame, destroying half of it.
 “It appears we just got Banksy-ed,” reported Alex Branczik, Sotheby’s Senior Director and Head of Contemporary Art in Europe.
-The piece was a famous Banksy print known as “Girl with Balloon” created back in 2006.
+The piece was a famous Banksy print known as ‘Girl with Balloon’ created back in 2006.
 Banksy’s balloon girl, which was voted UK’s best-loved work of art in 2017, became the first instance of a self-destructing painting.
 Banksy posted a video to his Instagram account to confirm the move was intentional and demonstrate how he built a shredding device into the large golden frame.
 The work was then given a new title: “Love is in the Bin“.
-One less than savvy Banksy owner, that actually shredded their own Banksy print in the hope the stunt would add value to their investment, was very disappointed.
+One less than savvy Banksy owner actually shredded their own Banksy print in the hope the stunt would add value to their investment, but was very disappointed.

 In October 2019, another Banksy artwork took the country by storm.
-Amidst the political controversy at the time, Banksy released ‘Devolved Parliament’; a painting that depicts the House of Commons overtaken by apes.
-It sold at Sotheby’s for an astonishing £9.9 million, making it the most expensive Banksy painting sold to date.
+Amidst the political controversy at the time, Banksy released ‘Devolved Parliament;’ a painting that depicts the House of Commons overtaken by apes.
+It sold at Sotheby’s for an astonishing £9.9 million, making it the most expensive Banksy painting sold up to this date.
 In typical Banksy fashion, he responded to the sale on Instagram with a line from Robert Hughes: “But the price of a work of art is now part of its function, its new job is to sit on the wall and get more expensive.”